DNSimple and ClickFunnels

 Renew by date

-This is the date one year after you purchased your domain.
+This is the date your domain expires.
+It includes your domain’s redemption period.
 You’ll own the domain until this date, even if you’re not using it.

-If you forgot to turn on the Auto Renewal, didn’t renew it yourself, and want to keep the domain, there’s a lengthy expiration process and time to get it back.
-If you wait too long, and it’s in the Redemption Period, you’ll be required to pay a penalty fee, typically $100, in addition to the standard renewal costs.
+If you forgot to turn on auto-renew, didn’t manually renew it yourself, and want to keep the domain, there’s a lengthy expiration process and time to get it back.
+If you wait too long, and it’s in the redemption period, you’ll be required to pay a penalty fee in addition to the standard renewal costs.

 Transferring a domain to another provider